-- Pregnant, or
+- low-income or very low-income.

-- Be 65 years of age or older.
+- 65 years of age or older

 Medical Assistance coverage must be reviewed at least once every 12 months to determine continued eligibility for coverage.
 If this annual review is not completed, coverage may be canceled.